pop-os/system76-scheduler/README.md

 ### Assignments

-Children of the profile define what processes to assign to it
+Each child element of a profile defines th process(es) to assign to the profile.

 ```kdl
 {{profile-name}} {{profile-properties}} {